 Web-browser shall be provided to deliver facility-wide emergency paging and pre-recorded messages from any authorized user in the Plant.
 The software shall be capable of automatically notifying facility personnel via pre-recorded page, text, and or email over available LAN/WAN network.

-Provide and install an IP speaker and RJ45 jack and install Owner-provided telephone, at the main server location, to be zoned and used for web-interface to test source material or microphone inputs.
+Provide and install an IP speaker and RJ45 jack and install USPS-provided telephone, at the main server location, to be zoned and used for web-interface to test source material or microphone inputs.

-Initially, Contractor shall set volume through software and provide documentation to the facility staff for further adjustments.
+Initially, set volume through software and provide documentation to the facility staff for further adjustments.
 IP speakers shall not use manual or in-room volume attenuation.

-The Contractor shall connect system to the facility-provided IP telephone network.
+Connect system to the facility-provided IP telephone network.
 See integration and configuration steps below.

 System shall support a flexible numbering plan allowing two, three, four, five, or six digit extensions to activate various paging activities, according to facility’s dial plan.